HERBERT ADAMS (1858-1945)

 Bartlett was a sculptor and painter.
 Some of his works include the General Joseph Warren statue in Boston; the Equestrian Statue of Lafayette in the Louvre, Paris; and the Christopher Columbus statue in Washington, D.C.
-Bartlett’s work at Woodlawn comprises the bronze door for the Clark Mausoleum (ca. 1897).
+Bartlett’s work at Woodlawn comprises the bronze door of one of the beautiful mausoleums.

 SALLY JAMES FARNHAM (1869-1943)

 Farnham was a sculptor who exhibited at the 1925 Annual Exhibition of the National Academy of Design in New York.
 Farnham’s Woodlawn work comprises the Irene and Vernon Castle Monument (1921), At the End of the Day.